Quick Links

 Relationships, Sex and Health Education

-From September 2020, Relationships and Sex Education (RSHE) will become statutory in all secondary schools in England.
-As part of our work to ensure that we are meeting this requirement, we would like to give you some information about what exactly is changing and what we are expected to teach our students.
+From September 2020 Relationship and Sex Education (RSHE) has been statutory in all secondary schools in England.
+As part of our work to ensure that we are meeting this requirement, we would like to give you some information about what exactly has changed and what we are expected to teach our students.

 What is changing?

-From 2020, the following subjects will become compulsory in applicable schools in England:
+From 2020, the following subjects become compulsory in applicable schools in England:

 • Relationship and Sex Education in secondary schools